ivarref/double-trouble/README.md

 transactions it removes those keys so that you do not mistakenly rely on them when using this library.

+## Alternatives and related software

+I did not find any similar libraries for Datomic.

+[toxiproxy](https://github.com/Shopify/toxiproxy), a TCP proxy to simulate network and system conditions for chaos and resiliency testing, as well as [clj-test-containers](https://github.com/javahippie/clj-test-containers) and/or [testcontainers-java](https://github.com/testcontainers/testcontainers-java) is worth checking out.

+I've also written [mikkmokk-proxy](https://github.com/ivarref/mikkmokk-proxy), an HTTP reverse proxy for doing fault injection on the HTTP layer, as well as [yoltq](https://github.com/ivarref/yoltq) a persistent Datomic queue for building (more) reliable systems.

+## Changelog

+#### 2022-06-17 v0.1.
+Initial public announcement.

 ## License

 Copyright © 2022 Ivar Refsdal